Public & Private Tours

 I don’t know which type of Tour is suited to my needs - which one should I pick?

-Our Public Tours are offered during the spring/summer and typically see small families or groups of friends attending.
-Private Tours are offered from March through October and work best for community groups like Scouts or Guides, sports teams, or similar programs.
+Our Public Tours are offered during the late spring to early fall and typically see small families or groups of friends attending.
+Private Tours are offered starting in April through the fall months and work best for community groups like Scouts or Guides, sports teams, or similar programs.
 Private Tours are also a great opportunity for nature photographers or tourists to see the best of Burns Bog up close.